ajvondrak/progcon/README.md

   * `failed/problem_name/n.*` - The _n_<sup>th</sup> incorrect version of the indicated problem that I submitted to Dr. Rich.

-  * `p0/` - Beginning in Fall 2011, Dr. Rich started giving a "Problem 0" some time before the main contest started.
+  * `p0/` - Beginning in Fall 2011, Dr. Rich started giving a "Problem 0" some weeks before the main contest took place.
 These were easier problems meant to attract new contestants.
-To keep veterans entertained, there was a competition to produce the shortest program (in bytes) that solved Problem 0.
+To keep veterans entertained, there was a competition to produce the shortest program (measured in source code bytes) that solved Problem 0.
 I won all three code golf challenges that I attempted.
-These are my (various) solutions, arranged in a similar fashion to the main contest material.
+These are my (various) solutions for the given year/quarter's Problem 0, arranged in a similar fashion to the main contest material.

 ## Running The Programs